lrleon/prodcon/Readme.md

 for writing.
 It would just write without any contention.
 As each thread completes, it concatenate its file to a resulting file.

-#### Inlining and separated compilation units
+#### Using separated compilation units

-For time reasons, I preferred to put my helpers classes and function in header files.
+For time reasons, I preferred to put my helpers classes and functions in header files.
 Of course, an alternative, especially if encapsulation and information hiding is required, consist in handle separated compilation units.
 In this case: